 Note: If you are seriously questioning the point of life or living, you may be depressed.
 If you think this is the case, contact your doctor or health professional straight away.
-Or, speak to a therapist online to get the help you need – click here to connect with one via BetterHelp.com for quality care at its most convenient.
+Or connect directly with a therapist to get the help you need – click here to connect with one via BetterHelp.com for quality care at its most convenient.

 What is the purpose of life?